The entropy of Lyapunov-optimizing measures of some matrix cocycles: Introduction

 The conclusion of the theorem means that for each $\star \in \{ \top, \bot\}$, the number $w^\star (\ell)$ of words of length $\ell$ in the alphabet $\{1, \dots, k\}$ that can be extended to a bi-infinite word in the Mather set $K^\star$ is a subexponential function of $\ell$, that is,

 (see \cite[p.~265--266]{Petersen}).

-There are examples where \autoref{t:zero} applies and $K^\top$ is non-discrete: In the family of examples given in \cite{BM} where a maximizing measure is Sturmian non-periodic, the NOC condition holds for some choices of the parameters.
+There are examples where \autoref{t:zero} applies and $K^\top$ is non-discrete: In the family of examples given in \cite{BM} where a maximizing measure is Sturmian non-periodic, the NOC condition holds for some choices of the parameters.\footnote{See \cite{JP} and references therein for more examples of non-periodic Lyapunov-maximizing measures.}

 There are also examples where \autoref{t:zero} applies and either $K^\top$ or $K^\bot$ is not uniquely ergodic: see \autoref{ss:non_uniqueness}.